A black hole in a near-pristine galaxy 700 million years after the Big Bang: Conclusions

 f = \frac{V_{clouds}}{V_{tot}} = \frac{N_{clouds}R_c^3}{R_{max}^3}

 M_g = \int _{R_{min}}^{R_{max}}n(r)~m_p~f~4\pi r^2~dr

-\frac{M_{ion}}{M_\odot} = 10^9 ~\frac{L(H\beta_N)}{10^{43}erg~s^{-1}}~ \frac{100~cm^{-3}}{n_0}~\frac{3-2\alpha}{3-\alpha}~r_0^{-3\alpha}~\frac{R_{max}^{3-\alpha}-R_{min}^{3-\alpha}}{R_{max}^{3-2\alpha}-R_{min}^{3-2\alpha}} $$ We have assumed a temperature T=10,000~K, the results would be even tigther if assuming a higher temperature.
+\frac{M_{ion}}{M_\odot} = 10^9 ~\frac{L(H\beta_N)}{10^{43}erg~s^{-1}}~ \frac{100~cm^{-3}}{n_0}~\frac{3-2\alpha}{3-\alpha}~r_0^{-\alpha}~\frac{R_{max}^{3-\alpha}-R_{min}^{3-\alpha}}{R_{max}^{3-2\alpha}-R_{min}^{3-2\alpha}} $$ We have assumed a temperature T=10,000~K, the results would be even tigther if assuming a higher temperature.
 The resulting constraint on the mass of ionized gas is shown with a red solid line in Fig.\ref{fig:density}, in the case of $\alpha=2$.
 We also show the extreme (unlikely) case of $\alpha=0$ (i.e. uniform distribution) with a red dashed line.
-In order for the gas to have a density higher than $10^6~\rm{cm}^{-3}$, at which [OIII]5007 starts to be collisionally suppressed by a factor of 1.5 (which would still not affect significantly our results) the ionized clouds should have an extremely small filling factor ($f<10^{-8}-10^{-10}$) and should be smaller than stars.
+In order for the gas to have a density higher than $10^6~\rm{cm}^{-3}$ (vertical black dotted line), at which [OIII]5007 starts to be collisionally suppressed by a factor of 1.5 (which would still not affect significantly our results) the ionized clouds should have an extremely small filling factor ($f<10^{-10}$) and should have sizes much smaller than $0.1~pc$.
 We have used Cloudy models to infer that, in order to suppress [OIII]5007 by a factor of ten, which would be needed to entirely ascribe to collisional de-excitation the lower [OIII]/H$\beta$ ratio relative to the other AGN and galaxies at z$\sim$7, the ISM would need to reach densities higher than $10^7~\rm{cm}^{-3}$.
-As illustrated in Fig.\ref{fig:density} (dot-dashed line) this would require even more extreme filling factors and clouds as small as planets.
+As illustrated in Fig.\ref{fig:density} (dot-dashed vertical black line) this would require even more extreme filling factors, even smaller clouds, and a total gas mass of less than a few solar masses.

-Finally we note that the non detection of [OIII]4363, which has a critical densities much higher than [OIII]5007, also rules out high very high densities.
-Extended Data Fig.\ref{fig:O3auroral} illustrates the variation of [OIII]4363/[OIII]5007 as a function of temperature and density, estimated with the Pyneb software \citemet{PyNeb}.
-For reasonable temperatures typical of the photoionized gas emitting H$\beta$ ($T>10^4~K$) the inferred upper limit in the central region ([OIII]4363/[OIII]5007$<$0.33, Tab.\ref{tab:fluxes}) gives an upper limit on the density of $n<10^7~cm^{-3}$.
+Finally we note that the non detection of [OIII]4363 (as illustrated in Fig.\ref{fig:oii_sii}), which has a critical density much higher than [OIII]5007, also rules out very high densities.
+Indeed, Fig.\ref{fig:O3auroral} illustrates the variation of [OIII]4363/[OIII]5007 as a function of temperature and density, estimated with the Pyneb software \citep{PyNeb}.
+For reasonable temperatures typical of the photoionized gas emitting H$\beta$ ($T>10^4~K$), the inferred upper limit in the central region ([OIII]4363/[OIII]5007$<$0.33, Tab.\ref{tab:fluxes}) gives an upper limit on the density of $n<10^7~cm^{-3}$.

-\subsection{Ruling out peculiar ionization scenarios for the [OIII] weakness}
+\section{Ruling out peculiar ionization scenarios for the [OIII] weakness}